Craft and design projects in Denmark and abroad

 Purpose of the program

-The purpose of the fund is to promote artistic quality within contemporary Danish craft and design through grants for projects.
+The purpose of the fund is to promote artistic quality within craft and design i Denmark and the artistic quality within Danish craft and design abroad through grants for projects.

 What is a project?